h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_target_encoder.rst

   Mountain View   1       0.714
  =============== ======= =========

-Target Encoding can help to improve the accuracy of machine learning algorithms when columns with high cardinality are used as features during a training phase.
+Target Encoding can help to improve accuracy of machine learning algorithms when columns with high cardinality are used as features during a training phase.

 Parameters